New Cold Dark Matter Crisis Revealed by Multiscale Cluster Lensing: The TNG-Cluster simulation: apt comparator for cluster lenses

-To select the most representative simulated analogs, we search in the closest redshift-matched data outputs of our sub-sample\textemdash MACS~J0416 (Snapshot \#72), MACS~J1206 (Snapshot \#70), and MACS~J1149 (Snapshot \#65)\textemdash and find the five best mass-matched systems per cluster, giving $\Delta M_{200}/M_{200} = 0.010$\textendash$0.089$ at the end.
-To self-consistently model the observational selection functions in assigning subhalos, we use the member galaxy properties associated with all bound subhalos of a simulated cluster, apply the respective $V$-band apparent magnitude cuts at corresponding redshifts ($m_{\rm V} = 27.1$\textendash$18.7$ for MACS~J0416; $m_{\rm V}=26.4$\textendash$14.9$ for MACS~J1206; $m_{\rm V} =22.0$\textendash$16.7$ for MACS~J1149), and select the subhalos hosting the $N^\text{\rm spec}_{\rm gal}$-brightest member galaxies as the spectroscopically confirmed analogs\footnote{We have explicitly verified that the results presented in this work remain unchanged under alternative subhalo-mass-based selection criteria for assigning subhalo analogs.}.
+To select the most representative simulated analogs, we search in the closest redshift-matched data outputs of our sample\textemdash MACS~J0416 (Snapshot \#72), MACS~J1206 (Snapshot \#70), and MACS~J1149 (Snapshot \#65)\textemdash and find the five best-mass-matched systems per cluster, giving $\Delta M_{200}/M_{200} = 0.010$\textendash$0.089$ at the end.
+To self-consistently model the observational selection functions in assigning subhalos, we use the member galaxy properties associated with all bound subhalos of a simulated cluster, apply rest-frame $V$-band luminosity cuts\footnote{The observational selection is based on the HST F814W ($I$-band), which at the cluster redshifts of our sample ($z \approx 0.39$\textendash$0.54$) corresponds to a rest-frame wavelength of $\lambda_{\rm rest} \approx 5200$\textendash$5800$\,\AA.
+This range is best traced by the rest-frame $V$ band ($\lambda_{\rm eff} \approx 5500$\,\AA) provided in the TNG-C core catalogs \citep{Nelson2024}, which are computed using \citet{Bruzual2003} stellar population synthesis models.} equivalent to the observed $I$-band apparent magnitude limits at the corresponding redshifts adopted for the data ($m = 27.1$\textendash$18.7$ for MACS~J0416; $m=26.4$\textendash$14.9$ for MACS~J1206; $m =22.0$\textendash$16.7$ for MACS~J1149), and select the subhalos hosting the $N^\text{\rm spec}_{\rm gal}$-brightest member galaxies as the spectroscopically confirmed analogs\footnote{We have explicitly verified that the results presented in this work remain unchanged under alternative subhalo-mass-based selection criteria for assigning subhalo analogs.}.
 Such selected subhalos in simulated cluster analogs are found to produce galaxy luminosity functions consistent with the respective observed distributions.
-Hence, the simulated analogs comprise the same number of subhalos as deployed in each observed cluster lens mass model (\tref{tab:Cluster_Properties}) and provide the best-fit combined mass distribution of both large and small-scale components.
+Hence, the simulated analogs comprise the same number of subhalos as deployed in each observed cluster lens mass model (\tref{tab:Cluster_Properties}) and provide the best-fit combined mass distribution of both large- and small-scale components.